DPDK/dpdk/doc/guides/sample_app_ug/intro.rst

   forwarding, or ``l2fwd`` application does forwarding based on Ethernet MAC addresses like a simple switch.

+* :doc:`Network Layer 2 forwarding<l2_forward_event>`: The Network Layer 2
+  forwarding, or ``l2fwd-event`` application does forwarding based on Ethernet MAC addresses like a simple switch.
+It demonstrates usage of poll and event mode IO mechanism under a single application.

 * :doc:`Network Layer 3 forwarding<l3_forward>`: The Network Layer3
   forwarding, or ``l3fwd`` application does forwarding based on Internet Protocol, IPv4 or IPv6 like a simple router.